wp-plugins/awesome-support/readme.txt

 = Extensions =

-We packed a whole bunch of features in Awesome Support.
-Once activated, you're ready to provide world-class support.
-If you want to go even further though, we've got you covered: dozens of addons will allow you to extend the plugin's possibilities and gain in productivity.
-To check out the available addons please visit the official site [getawesomesupport.com](http://getawesomesupport.com).
+Packed with features, once activated Awesome Support is ready to give you world-class support.
+If you want to go even further though, we've got you covered: dozens of add-ons will allow you to extend the plugin's possibilities and gain even more productivity.
+To check out the available add-ons please visit the official site [getawesomesupport.com](http://getawesomesupport.com).

 = Roadmap =

-Wanna know what's coming next in Awesome Support?
+Want to know what’s next for Awesome Support?
 [Check out the roadmap](https://trello.com/b/pHYdtkHc).
-You can also vote for the ideas you like best.
+You can also vote for the ideas you like best!

 == Installation ==